Dutch Design Week 2023 – theme: Why product DESIGN matters

 This project makes people more aware of our material world, teaches them to appreciate what you have and inspires them to use materials and products responsibly and respectfully.

-The double-walled Foarme porcelain offers an innovative solution to unnecessary waste in the porcelain production process.
-A lot can go wrong in traditional production processes: cracks, deformations and waste are often the result.
-Consequently, much of the production often does not make it to be sold.
-The Foarme series, on the other hand, avoids this waste by thinking from the material itself, not just from a shape.
+The double-walled foarme porcelain offers an innovative solution for unnecessary waste in the porcelain production process.
+In traditional production processes, a lot can go wrong: cracks, deformations, and waste are often the result.
+A large part of the production, therefore, often fails to be sold.
+The foarme series, on the other hand, prevents this waste by thinking from the material itself, not just from a shape.

-This unique series is sustainably designed and made of colored porcelain, with a gradient of colors composed by Idwert Petter.
-The double-walled porcelain utilizes stress lines in the form, resulting in a strong product that always comes out of the kiln as intended.
+This unique series is sustainably designed and made from colored porcelain, with a gradient of colors composed by Idwert Petter.
+The double-walled porcelain uses tension lines in the shape, resulting in a strong product that always comes out of the oven as intended.

 Foarme, the Frisian word for "shaped," was the result of Idwert's graduate work at the Design Academy